-Additionally, within six (6) months of the Shareholders Meeting, the number of seats on the board would increase by the total number of shareholder proposals that pass by a majority of shareholder votes and not acted upon by the board.
+Additionally, within six (6) months of the Shareholders Meeting, the number of seats on the board would increase by the total number of majority votes.
 Proponent(s) of those winning majority votes, or their designee(s), would then be appointed to the board.
 This could temporarily increase the number of directors.